DotDevLB/Global-Destinations-Explorer/README.md

 ### Destination Insights
 Each destination pin provides users with valuable insights:

--**Ratings:** Explore user-generated ratings to gauge the popularity and appeal of destinations.
+**- Ratings:** Explore user-generated ratings to gauge the popularity and appeal of destinations.
--**Current Weather:** Integrated with OpenWeatherMap API, it offers real-time weather data to help users plan their visits effectively.
+**- Current Weather:** Integrated with OpenWeatherMap API, it offers real-time weather data to help users plan their visits effectively.
--**Community Chat Room:** Engage with a community of travelers through destination-specific chat rooms, where users can share experiences, tips, and photos.
+**- Community Chat Room:** Engage with a community of travelers through destination-specific chat rooms, where users can share experiences, tips, and photos.
--**Favorites and Personalization:** Users can mark destinations as favorites, which are highlighted for easy access.
+**- Favorites and Personalization:** Users can mark destinations as favorites, which are highlighted for easy access.
 Personal pins are displayed in red, offering a visual distinction.

 ### Proximity-Based Destination Discovery
 Leveraging geolocation technology, the application automatically identifies the user's current location, such as Paris, and displays nearby destinations.
 This feature is designed to offer personalized recommendations, making it easier for users to find exciting places to visit.

 ### Screenshots and Demo
-**-Interactive 3D Globe: **
+**- Interactive 3D Globe: **
-**-Destination Details Overlay: **
+**- Destination Details Overlay: **
 For a full demonstration of the application's capabilities, watch this screen recording: Screen Recording Link.

 ### Technologies
 This project showcases my expertise in the following technologies:

--**Frontend:** HTML5, CSS3, JavaScript, with libraries for creating interactive 3D visualizations.
+**- Frontend:** HTML5, CSS3, JavaScript, with libraries for creating interactive 3D visualizations.
--**Backend:** Node.js and Express.js for server-side functionality.
+**- Backend:** Node.js and Express.js for server-side functionality.
--**APIs:** OpenStreetMap for mapping data and OpenWeatherMap for weather information, demonstrating my ability to integrate and utilize complex APIs.
+**- APIs:** OpenStreetMap for mapping data and OpenWeatherMap for weather information, demonstrating my ability to integrate and utilize complex APIs.
--**Database:** MySQL, used for storing detailed information about destinations, user ratings, and chat messages, showcasing my skills in database design and management.
+**- Database:** MySQL, used for storing detailed information about destinations, user ratings, and chat messages, showcasing my skills in database design and management.

 ## Getting Started